 Setting Up Configurations In Neo4j

-(Note: Make sure heap size is smaller than the RAM available on the System as if you attempt to assign all RAM to the Neo4j Java process through heap allocation, you leave 0 RAM available for any other process which may cause a memory error.)
+(Note: Make sure heap size is smaller than the RAM available on the system, as if you attempt to assign all RAM to the Neo4j Java process through heap allocation, you leave 0 RAM available for any other process, which may cause a memory error.)

 Page Cache Size: This is used to cache the Neo4j data as stored on a disk.
-Ensuring that most of the graph data from disk are cached in memory will help avoid costly disk access.
+Ensuring that most of the graph data from disk is cached in memory will help avoid costly disk access.

 Setting Up Drivers For Neo4J

-Neo4j supports a binary protocol called “Bolt”.
+Neo4j supports a binary protocol called "Bolt".
 It is based on the PackStream serialization and supports the cipher type system, protocol versioning, authentication, and TLS via certificates.
-For Neo4j Clusters, Bolt provides smart client routing with load balancing and failover.
+For Neo4j Clusters, Bolt provides intelligent client routing with load balancing and failover.

 The binary protocol is enabled in Neo4j by default, so you can use any language driver that supports it.

-Neo4j officially provides drivers for .Net, Java, JavaScript, Go, and Python.
+Neo4j officially provides drivers for .NET, Java, JavaScript, Go, and Python.

 You can find detailed information about the official drivers in the Neo4j Driver Manual.